jcmq6b/jcmq6b/Sprint-6/README.md

 ### Whoops
--I think I might have submitted the wrong thing.
+- I think I might have submitted the wrong thing.
 It said 'Submit the commit of your first iteration from your github repository under the assginment'
 - I'm not sure if that meant create a new assignment with your first iteration files, or if it meant just resubmit the link to the first iteration of your project....

 - Either way here is the first iteration of my SSO project: https://github.com/jcmq6b/jcmq6b/tree/master/Assignment13-a